jyutzler/Bridge-Systems/system.md

    * 4♥ = sign-off

 ## Weak Two Bids of 2♦, 2♥, or 2♠
-A weak two-bid generally shows a six-card suit of reasonable quality and 5–11 HCP.
-A good five-card suit is possible, especially when non-vulnerable.
-A poor seven-card suit is also possible when it is not good enough to open with at the three level.
+A weak two-bid shows a six-card suit of reasonable quality and 5–11 HCP.
+On rare occasions it may be a very good five-card suit.
+It is possible to open a weak two with a poor seven-card suit (not good enough to open with at the three level).

 Responses:

-   * 2NT: forcing, showing game interest.
+A 2NT response is forcing, showing game interest.
 (This applies also if the opponents intervene with a double or a bid.)
+Opener rebids his suit with a minimum weak two (5–8 points).
+With a maximum hand opener bids another suit to show a “feature” (ace or king in that suit); with a solid suit (AKJxxx or better) he raises to 3NT.

-   * Raise: to play, could be preemptive.
+Any raise of opener’s suit is to play and could be preemptive.

-   * 3NT: to play.
+A 3NT response is also to play.
-   * New suit: non-forcing (alertable), showing a better preempt.

-After a 2NT response,
-   * Rebid original suit: weaker and/or longer suit
-   * New suit: “feature” (ace or king in that suit)
-   * 3NT: AKJ or better, no feature
+“RONF” on the card means “Raise Only Non-Force.”
+A new-suit response is forcing one round and shows at least a five-card suit.
+Opener should raise a major suit response with a three-card fit, or perhaps with a doubleton honor.

+With no fit for responder’s suit, opener rebids:
+   * With a minimum weak two-bid (5–8 points), rebid the suit at the lowest level.
+   * With a maximum weak two-bid, name a new suit or bid notrump.

 ## Slam Bidding
 ### Roman Key-Card Blackwood 1430
 Once suit agreement has been reached, 4NT is used to ask for keycards -